-16. SUPPORTIVE SERVICES
+18. SUPPORTIVE SERVICES

-- A. KTTP may provide eligible participants, who are in an approved activity, with the following support services for: - Vocational training, skills assessment, job readiness and placement support and training. - Educational activities and services designed to increase self-sufficiency, job training and work experience (excluding tuition for public education). - Community economic and job development, as approved by ACF. - Domestic violence services. - Culturally relevant support services and activities, "that are directly related to a statutory purpose of TANF". - Child care/transportation costs for participants engaged in work activities. - Teen pregnancy prevention activities and education. - Culturally relevant youth services and activities, youth intervention, counseling and educational activities and services "that are directly related to a statutory purpose of TANF". - Medical and non-medical substance abuse services and mental health services as related to the removal of barriers to employment, training and job related education.
-"However, TANF funds will not be used to subsidize, contribute to, or supplant other available medical services or funding" - One-time payment towards education loans, maximum payment of \$1,000 dollars (state or other non-federal) that are in default (recipient must be within 12 months of graduation to be eligible) "subject to availability of funds." - One-time assistance towards traffic fines to obtain drivers license for the purpose of removing a barrier to employment and training; "subject to availability of funds.". - Education, training and/or support services" to a non-custodial parent of an eligible family, for the purposes of improving the individual's ability to provide, or enhance child support payments to the custodial parent, maximum payment of \$1,000, "subject to availability of funds." - Provide training and resource referral assistance to clients for small business development.
+- A. As funds permit, KTTP may provide eligible participants, who are in an approved activity, with the following support services for: - Vocational training, skills assessment, job readiness and placement support and training. - Educational activities and services designed to increase self-sufficiency, job training and work experience (excluding tuition for public education). - Community economic and job development, as approved by ACF. - Domestic violence services. - Culturally relevant support services and activities, that are directly related to the purposes of TANF. - Child care/transportation costs for participants engaged in work activities. - Teen pregnancy prevention activities and education. - Culturally relevant youth services and activities, youth intervention, counseling and educational activities and services that are directly related to the 4 purposes of TANF. - Medical and non-medical substance abuse services and mental health services as related to the removal of barriers to employment, training and job related education.
+However, TANF funds will not be used to subsidize, contribute to, or supplant other available medical services or funding. - One-time payment towards education loans, maximum payment of \$1,000 dollars that are in default (recipient must be within 12 months of graduation to be eligible).
+Onetime assistance towards traffic fines to obtain drivers license for the purpose of removing a barrier to employment and training.
+Education, training and/or support services to a non-custodial parent of an eligible family, for the purposes of improving the individual's ability to provide, or enhance child support payments to the custodial parent, maximum payment of \$1,000.
+Provide training and resource referral assistance to clients for small business development.

-17. TRIBAL WORK ACTIVITIES
+19. TRIBAL WORK ACTIVITIES